In Short

 Required Minor in Another Department

 A core aspect in applied math is knowledge of another field.
 The student must also minor in one of the following areas: computer science, psychology, biology, chemistry, economics, geography/earth science or a minor approved by the Mathematics Department.
-Note: Many of the courses in the minor can be counted toward the liberal arts and sciences (LA&S) courses.
+Note: Many of the courses in the minor can be counted toward the liberal arts and sciences courses.

 Experiential Opportunities